Materials-Consortia/OPTIMADE/optimade.rst

   If the second element is included, it MUST be the string :val:`"null"`.
   This two element form specifies that the defined property can be :val:`null`.

-  Specifically for the *outermost appearance* of this field in a Property Definition the inclusion or ommision of :val:`"null"` is regarded as an annotation rather than an integral part of the Property Definition.
-  Hence, Property Definitions that only differ by the inclusion of the :val:`"null"` value and other fields marked as annotations are considered the same, and as explained in the `definition of the $id field`_ SHOULD share the same :field:`$id`.
+  The inclusion or not of :val:`"null"` in the field :field:`type` for a subfield defined at a nested level by a Property Definition declares if that subfield is nullable.
+  Property Definitions for which the nullability of a subfield differs MUST NOT share the same :field:`$id`.
+  However, the nullability of the subfield SHOULD NOT be taken into account when comparing the nested Property Definition for that subfield with other definitions, i.e., a nullable and non-nullable subfield that are otherwise defined the same SHOULD share the same :field:`$id`.
+  Hence, formally OPTIMADE Property Definitions regard nullability of a subfield to belong one level *above* where it appears in the JSON Schema definition.

     Implementation notes: